Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Why Should You Check in on Your Friends?

-Checking in on your friends can have a positive impact on their mental health.
+Checking in on your friends can positively impact their mental health.
 The simple act of reaching out and showing you care can help them feel less alone and supported.

 However, keeping in touch via text can be challenging, as it may not always convey the full range of emotions.
 It’s important to make an effort to connect over the phone or in person when possible.

-When checking in with friends who may be struggling with their mental health, listen actively and validate their feelings and struggles.
-Remind them that they’re not alone and that you’re there for them whenever they need support or someone to talk to.
+When checking in with friends struggling with mental health, listen actively and validate their feelings and struggles.
+Remind them they’re not alone, and you’re there for them whenever they need support or someone to talk to.

 Checking in on Friends Can Positively Impact Mental Health

-By taking the time to reach out and show you care, you could be making a significant difference in someone’s mental well-being, reminding them that they’re not alone.
+By reaching out and showing you care, you could make a significant difference in someone’s mental well-being, reminding them that they’re not alone.

 Checking in on your friends can positively impact their mental health by providing comfort and support during difficult times.
 A simple text or phone call can go a long way in making someone feel valued and cared for.

 Numerous studies have shown that social support is crucial for maintaining good mental health.
-Psychologists suggest that friendship and relationships play an essential role in reducing stress levels, anxiety, and depression.
+Psychologists suggest that friendship and relationships are essential in reducing stress levels, anxiety, and depression.

 During the pandemic, people have experienced increased feelings of isolation and loneliness, making it more important than ever to reach out to our loved ones regularly.

-Taking proactive steps to check in on your friends can help strengthen your relationship, improve the mental well-being of both parties involved, and create a deeper sense of connection during these challenging times.
+Taking proactive steps to check in on your friends can help strengthen your relationship, improve the mental well-being of both parties involved, and create a more profound sense of connection during these challenging times.

 The Struggle of Keeping in Touch via Text

-Keeping in touch with your pals via text may seem like NBD, but it can actually be a real struggle to maintain meaningful connections without feeling like you’re just going through the motions.
-It’s easy to fall into the trap of sending quick, thoughtless messages that don’t really convey how much you care.
+Keeping in touch with your pals via text may seem like NBD, but maintaining meaningful connections without feeling like you’re just going through the motions can be a real struggle.
+It’s easy to fall into the trap of sending quick, thoughtless messages that don’t convey how much you care.

-However, making an effort to check in on your friends can go a long way in reminding them that they are valued and appreciated.
+However, trying to check in on your friends can go a long way in reminding them that they are valued and appreciated.
 Active listening is key when reaching out to someone – taking the time to listen and respond thoughtfully can make all the difference.

 Idea | How it shows you care | Example |